College of Pharmacists of British Columbia

 About the Health Occupations and Professions Act

-The Health Professions and Occupations Act (HPOA) will replace the Health Professions Act (HPA), which currently serves as the legislative framework governing the regulation of health regulatory colleges and the professions they regulate in British Columbia.
+The Health Occupations and Professions Act (HPOA) will replace the Health Professions Act (HPA), which currently serves as the legislative framework governing the regulation of health regulatory colleges and the professions they regulate in British Columbia.

-The HPOA received Royal Assent in 2022 and is expected to come into force in late 2025.
+The HPOA received Royal Assent in 2022 and will come into force on April 1, 2026.
 Until the HPOA comes into force, the HPA will continue to serve as the legislative framework for regulated health professions.
 The Pharmacy Operations and Drug Scheduling Act (PODSA) will continue to provide the legislative framework governing pharmacies and drug scheduling in British Columbia.
 The PODSA will be amended to reflect consequential changes to align with the new Act.

 What is the Health Professions and Occupations Act?